Thursday, December 15, 2016

 Spencer Hawes joins The Vertical Podcast

 JJ REDICK: (11m 20s) My favorite roadtrip when I was in Orlando was when we would hit the Pacific Northwest.
 We'd always go to Portland and Seattle, usually have between 4 and 5 days between the two cities.
 You'd be guaranteed to be in one of the two cities for 2 or 3 days.
 And they're two of my favorite cities in the US.
-And certainly Portland is one of my favorite cities to visit as a Road city.
+And certainly Portland is one of my favorite cities to visit as a road city.

 What are some of your favorite Road Cities?
 Maybe the ones -- obviously New York, San Francisco -- those are my two favorites.
 What are some off the beaten path, some underrated road cities to you?